-Property Туре Default Encrypted a Required b The Adobe IO endpoint for Marketing Cloud. mc.adobe.io by default - you should not have to change this. imsHost String ims-nal .adobelogin.com Yes Adobe Identity Management System (IMS) host. ims-na1.adobelogin.com by default - you should not have to change this. tenant String null Yes Your tenant (organization) name or sandbox host.
+Property Туре Default Encrypted ^a Required ^b endpoint String mc.adobe.io Yes The Adobe IO endpoint for Marketin g Cloud. mc.adobe. io by default - you should not have to change this. imsHost String ims-nal .adobelogin.com Yes Adobe Identity Management System change this.
+(IMS) host. ims-na 1.adobelogin.com by default - you sho uld not have to tenant String null Yes Your tenant (organization) name or sandbox host.

-&lt;sup>a Indicates whether the property value is considered confidential, and therefore encrypted in OpenIDM.
+^a Indicates whether the property value is considered confidential, and therefore encrypted in OpenIDM.